SC DEW: Decrease in initial unemployment insurance claims last week

 SOUTH CAROLINA (WOLO) – The South Carolina Department of Employment and Workforce reported a decrease in initial unemployment insurance claims for last week.

-According to the department, during the week of September 27 to October 3, there were 5,102 people that filed their initial claims for unemployment.
+According to the department, during the week of October 4 – 10, 4,884 people filed their initial insurance claims for unemployment.

-That’s a decrease of 30 initial claims filed from the previous week of September 20 – 26, where 5,132 people filed.
+That’s a decrease of 218 claims filed from the previous week of September 27 – October 3, where 5,102 people filed.

-On their intrastate map showing initial unemployment insurance claims by counties, Richland County had the highest number of claims in the state with 567, with Greenville County right behind it with 497 claims.
+On their intrastate map showing initial unemployment insurance claims by counties, Richland County had the highest number of claims in the state with 491, with Greenville County right behind with 471 claims.

 The department has paid more than $4.3 billion in a combination of the following: